-An Irish book editor in London (soon-to-be the Hertfordshire countryside), navigating life with four-year-old twins.
+An Irish book editor in the UK, living in the lush Hertfordshire countryside, navigating life with four-year-old twins.
 Various ramblings on various topics.
 Magic genie wish?
 More time, please.
 (Oh, and can I have my metabolism back too, while you're at it?)

 Savita didn’t have to die, but her name is now forever etched on the list of women who have lost their lives due to this law.
 They are our mothers, our sisters, our friends, our wives – and they shouldn’t have to die.
 The lives of women in Ireland matter too.
 WE matter.

 The problem with the 8th Amendment as it stands is that it’s completely illogical, and in every instance where a choice is needed it is being broken.
 It’s simple logic: you cannot give equal rights to a pregnant woman and a foetus – when a decision has to be made, one or other HAS to be prioritised, thus making this law impossible to apply even in simple terms.
 That it was ever passed Thanks , with its current wording, astounds me.

 And in answer to which I think has priority, I will always say it’s the one that’s here, alive now.
 If I had to make a choice between my living children and a child not born, my children will get priority every time.
 A law that would make their health/safety jeopardised – by forcing their mother through emotional/psychological/physical horror – is unfathomable to me.